-They settle down in Cologne, they marry and have a daughter.
-Peter goes on to become one of Germany’s best-known anchormen, and CK works as a journalist.
+They settle down in Cologne, get married and have a daughter.
+Peter goes on to become one of Germany’s best-known anchormen, and Carol works as a journalist.
 Then she writes this book about her life in Germany.
 A cheerful book.
 An insightful book.
 At least that’s what you would think.

 please, no irony